Job Opportunities

 Stationary positions: Remaining in a stationary position, often standing or sitting for prolonged periods

-Repetitive motion: Substantial movements of the wrist, hands, and/or finger
+Repetitive motion: Substantial movements of the wrist, hands, and/or fingers

 Must be able to communicate effectively with diverse audiences, in person and remotely, with large groups and one on one